issessions/Hosted-Challenge-Dev/readme.md

 ```

 ### Deployment to Kubernetes
-The `challenge` script at the root of this repository automates the process of deploying challenges to CTFd by parsing the `k8s` section of `documentation/manifest.yml`.
+The `challenge` script located at the root of this repository automates the process of deploying challenges to Kubernetes by parsing the `k8s` section of `documentation/manifest.yml`.

 It can be used to deploy a challenge to Kubernetes using the `up` switch:
 ```